 Of course, I would never recommend someone join the military for the financial benefits.
 The unique hassles of the military such as going through the military match, dealing with military bureaucracy and hospital rank structure, not having control over where you live, and the frequent deployments cannot be compensated for with money.
 Only a true desire to serve your country and those who put their lives on the line for you and your loved ones each day can compensate you for that.
-In the end, this decision should be made based on the prospective medical student's desire to be in the military and not the financial ramifications.
+There are also a few people who want to do something in medicine that you can only do in the military-flight medicine, dive medicine, working with the special forces, being the President's doctor etc. In the end, this decision should be made based on the prospective medical student's desire to be in the military and not the financial ramifications.

 For a realistic view of the HPSP scholarship, some alternatives to it, and life as a military physician, visit this forum.